ElPsyKurisu/piec/src/piec/drivers/outline/outline.md

 As a final check ensure that any write/query/read commands passed to the instrument come from the given manual (if a manual is given) and prioritize example code over written descriptions if possible.

+SECONDARY AI PROMPT (Given to a second AI to check the work of the first) Given the following driver for an instrument and the given instrument files (manual) check the driver and make note of any discrepencies between the class attributes and the instrument parameters outlined in the manual.
+Our drivers class attributes are written in such a way that the attribute name MUST match exactly with the name of the argument in one of the driver functions.

+1. Ensure all class attributes have the same name as an argument in one of the class methods
+2. Ensure the class attribute values match what is in the given instrument manual
+3. The given syntax is as follows:
+Follow this syntax:
+1. If the argument takes a limited number of values (e.g. channel) we write this in a list of the argtype (e.g. channel = [1,2])
+2. If the argument takes a range of values (e.g voltage) we write this as a tuple of the appropiate type (e.g. amplitude = (0,5))
+3. If the argument depends on another argument (e.g. frequency in the case of an AWG) we write this as a dictionary of the nested appropiate types (e.g. point 1 and 2 above) As an example if an awg has different frequency ranges for different waveforms (the argument frequency depends on the argument waveform) we write it as follows: frequency = {'waveform': {'SIN': (1e-6, 240e6), 'SQU': (1e-6, 120e6), 'RAMP': (1e-6, 5e6), 'PULS': (1e-6, 120e6), 'pattern': (1e-6, 120e6), 'USER': (1e-6, 120e6)}}
+waveform = ['SIN', 'SQU', 'RAMP', 'PULS', 'NOIS', 'DC', 'USER']

+If there are any discrepencies, and you can find the answer in the manual, make a list of the suggested changes and return what you would want to change, showing the old code, the new code, and the place in the manual you found the discrepancy.
+Otherwise, if no changes are necessary state that.

+TERTIARY AI PROMPT:
+You're job is to check the given driver's methods and ensure that ALL commands given to the instrument are valid based on the manual.
+E.g. go through each command and understand the command sent to the instrument and make sure it matches a valid command (with the correct syntax) from the manual.
+When looking at the manual prioritize example code to understand what is the correct command to send for the desired functionality.
+For every discrepency you find make a note of it and return what you would want to change, showing the old code, the new code, and the place in the manual where you found the discrepency.
+Otherwise, if no changes are necessary state that.